jazdal/codingdojo-groupproj-gamehub/README.md

 - Frontend: Jorge Jason Joaquino (Full-Stack Web Developer)

 ## CHANGELOG:

+**v.0.8a (2023-08-23):**
+- Added a StatusService class.
+- Added functionality for the Ban / Unban, Deactivate / Activate buttons in the Admin dashboard.
+- Added additional validation to prevent a banned user from logging in.

 **v.0.7a (2023-08-22):**
 - Modified some attributes in the Game model.